tahir19-fm/tahir19-fm/ReadMe.md

 🔭 I’m currently working on developing my skills in Java and Kotlin.

-Skills
+Skills:

 💻 Java, Kotlin, Python

 📊 Data Structures and Algorithms

 🔧 Git, GitHub, Android Studio

-Projects
+Projects:

 🚀 Project Check my repositories for the projects i have worked on.

-Contact Me
+Contact Me:

 📧 tahir19.fm@gmail.com

 🔗 www.linkedin.com/in/tahir-majid-213a2222a

-Conclusion
+Conclusion:

 Thank you for taking the time to read my profile.
 I'm always eager to learn and collaborate, so please don't hesitate to reach out if you have any questions or if you'd like to work on a project together!